dhruvahuja19/DOMe-and-DOMer-2/README.md

 # DOM and DOMer-2

-A benchmark for evaluating language models' ability to execute web element interactions.
+A First-in-Class Benchmark for Evaluating the Ability of Web Agents to Identify and Interact with Web Components

 ## Overview